charleskoffler/clprolf/docs/clprolf_complete_theoretical_def.md

 ### INTRODUCTION

 CLear PROgramming Language and Framework.
+Clprolf is a specialized, guided object-oriented language.
+It features predefined, specialized components and applies constraints to inheritance and interfaces, focusing on algorithmic programming.
 I present both clprolf programming language and clprolf framework, which is a framework with pure annotations, to leverage clprolf language in C#, Java, or PHP.
 The clprolf language(CLear PROgramming Language and Framework) is an blend of object-oriented programming language and agent OP.
 It is not widely used.
 It is minimalistic, for simplify development.
 It is an interesting teaching tool, but it's not designed only for teaching purposes.